The free online version of the book is available here.

 Please install the following software before watching the videos

-We will be using the software R, and RStudio, so make sure you install these on
+We will be using the software R, and RStudio or Visual Studio Code, so make sure you install these on

 your computer.
 You should also install the R package rstan;